YAG Laser Vitreolysis for Eye Floaters | Laser Treatment for Floaters

 One published study reported that 53% of its subjects who underwent laser vitreolysis reported significant improvement in symptoms compared to 9% in the placebo group.
 Photographs also showed significantly improved or resolved floaters in 94% of its subjects.

 Eye drops are instilled on the eye to dilate the pupil.

 Anesthetic eye drops are given to numb the eye.

 A special lens for treating floaters is placed on the eye.

 The laser is then carefully aimed by the physician on the floater or its attachment.

 There are no restrictions after the treatment.
 Normal activities may be resumed after the procedure.

 Who’s a good candidate for vitreolysis?

 Patients with Weiss-ring type of floater are the ideal candidate for vitreolysis since these floaters are fibrous, which means they can absorb laser energy well and be vaporized more efficiently.
 They are also located away from the lens and retina.
-Other types may be treated as well but the impact on vision may depend on the type of floater.
-Laser treatment for floaters is one of the best option
+Other types of eye floaters may be treated as well but the impact on vision will depend on the type of these floaters.
+Laser treatment for floaters is one of the best options available now

 Elevated eye pressure